-In order to write your own translator function, start by looking at orgtbl-to-latex which is well documented.
-Basically you have to write a function that takes two arguments.
+Of course you can also write a completely new function doing complicated things the generic translator cannot do.
+A translator function takes two arguments.
 The first argument is the table, a list of lines, each line either the symbol hline or a list of fields.
-The second argument is a property list that will contain all parameters specified in the '#+ORGTBL: SEND' line.
-Orgtbl-mode always handles the :skip and :skipcols parameters, but your translator function may use any number of additional parameters.
+The second argument is the property list containing all parameters specified in the '#+ORGTBL: SEND' line.
+The function must return a single string containing the formatted table.
 If you write a generally useful translator, please post it on emacs-orgmode@gnu.org so that others can benefit from your work.